punkave/best-practices/JavaScript/overview.md

 Let's start with the basics.

 ## ESLint
-Use P'unk Ave's [ESlint configuration](https://www.npmjs.com/package/eslint-config-punkave) (based on JavaScript Standard Style) to lint all JavaScript with your editor or during a build process.
+Use P'unk Ave's [ESLint configuration](https://www.npmjs.com/package/eslint-config-punkave) (based on JavaScript Standard Style) to lint all JavaScript with your editor or during a build process.
 Install [Atom's ESLint plugin](https://github.com/AtomLinter/linter-eslint).

 ## Always declare variables at the start of the function